| |

 And it has put a ban on exports of pulses.
 All these

-as a weapon against inflation is of course based on
+exports as a weapon against inflation is of course

-the premise that international prices rule below domestic
+based on the premise that international prices rule

-prices and that inflation is the result of inadequate
+below domestic prices and that inflation is the result

-domestic supply.
-Neither of this is necessarily true.
+of inadequate domestic supply.
+Neither of this is

-Thus, sugar mill owners have claimed that duty-free
+necessarily true.
+Thus, sugar mill owners have claimed

-imports of the commodity would have no effect either
+that duty-free imports of the commodity would have

-on domestic supply or prices, because the landed cost
+no effect either on domestic supply or prices, because

 The more important issue is whether the government's